Strategic Research Cluster: Programme Evaluation

 In addition, the WHO Collaborating Centre has been commissioned to provide guidance to countries in evaluating national suicide prevention programmes over the next four years.
 The extensive track record of published reports and peer-reviewed research into programme evaluation as well as national and international strategic priorities (HSE NOSP, EU, WHO) underlines the importance of this research cluster.

-This research cluster currently includes four research projects:
+This research cluster currently includes six research projects: